Equality and diversityWe seek to embrace a workforce that is sensitive to the diversity of the communities that we serve.

 Lisa Bayliss-Pratt – Executive Lead for Equality and Diversity

 HEE is committed to supporting diversity and equality within the workplace, by ensuring that discrimination is not tolerated.
-HEE acknowledges that the needs and requirement of each individual is different.
-We aim to create a working environment whereby each and every person receives respect and support, when needed.
+We acknowledge that the needs and requirement of each individual is different and we aim to create a working environment whereby each and every person receives respect and support, when needed.